ComputerScienceHouse/DEaDASS/README.md

 # The rewrite
 DEaDASS was originally started in Java with spring, but is being rewritten in typescript with node.
-This readme will be updated to reflect this change
+This readme will be updated to reflect this change eventually.

+For backend dev setup, see [backend/README.md](./backend/README.md).

 # DEaDASS
 Database Execution and Deletion Administrative Self Service